Democrat Espy charges in debate that Sen. Hyde-Smith's public hanging comment gave Mississippi 'another black eye'

 "My opponent is too liberal for Mississippi," Hyde-Smith said.
 "You know I will stand up and protect our conservative values."

+And she rebuked Espy for having lobbied on behalf of the government of then-Ivory Coast President Laurent Gbagbo, whom she noted is on trial for crimes against humanity.

+Espy said that he dropped his contract with the dictator and later explained to reporters that he would not return the $750,000 he was paid because he had fulfilled his obligations and had used some of the money to hire subcontractors.

-Espy repeatedly said that he would try to reach across partisan divides in Washington and maintain independence on behalf of Mississippians.
+Espy also said that, if elected, he would try to reach across the partisan divide in Washington and maintain independence on behalf of Mississippians.
 In doing so, he also sought to cozy up to Trump, to a point.

 "Mississippi first," he said of his approach, echoing Trump's "America first" slogan.